 But this quick fix isn’t good for athletes — and it’s not good for you.

-In this article, I’ll tell you what you need to know about the serious potential side effects of cortisone injections.
+In this article, I’ll tell you what research says about the serious potential side effects of cortisone injections.

 You’ll also learn safer and more effective ways to treat pain, whether it’s upper or lower back pain, neck pain, joint pain, sciatica or any other type of chronic pain.